645 N. Shaw Lane, Rm 402A

 - High school cumulative GPA of a 3.5/4.0

 - Demonstrated research/writing skills

-Students will be notified of acceptance to the BSP program by the middle of June.
+Students will be notified of acceptance to the BSP program in early May.

 First year BSP students are expected to live in McDonel Hall, where the Broad Residential Business Community is housed.